CryptozombiesHQ/cryptozombie-lessons/pt/4/battle-02.md

           }

           /**
-          * @dev Permite que o proprietário atual transfira o controle do contrato para um newOwner.
+          * @dev Allows the current owner to transfer control of the contract to a newOwner.
-          * @param newOwner O endereço para transferir a propriedade para.
+          * @param newOwner The address to transfer ownership to.
           */
           function transferOwnership(address newOwner) public onlyOwner {
             _transferOwnership(newOwner);
           }

           /**
-          * @dev Transfere o controle do contrato para um newOwner.
+          * @dev Transfers control of the contract to a newOwner.
-          * @param newOwner O endereço para transferir a propriedade para.
+          * @param newOwner The address to transfer ownership to.
           */
           function _transferOwnership(address newOwner) internal {
             require(newOwner != address(0));